Join ICA

 • ICA can support new initiatives.

-• ICA represents its members in a number of asociated networks: European networks (CEDIA) as well as international organizations (APLU, CFAVM and GCHERA) and international student associations (IAAS and IFSA)
+• ICA represents its members in a number of asociated networks: European networks (CEDIA), international organisations (APLU, CFAVM, and GCHERA), and international student associations (IAAS and IFSA).

 Will your institution become a member of ICA?

-Membership of ICA is open to individual higher education institutions which have a focus in the life sciences relating to the circular bioeconomy (agriculture, forestry, food value chain & biobased economy), the sustainable use of natural resources, biodiversity, the protection of the environment and rural development.
+Membership of ICA is open to individual higher education institutions with a focus on the life sciences related to the circular bioeconomy, including agriculture, forestry, the food value chain, and the biobased economy, as well as the sustainable use of natural resources, biodiversity, environmental protection, and rural development.

-• Full membership is open to higher education institutions which are from countries which are signatures to the Bologna Process.
-The higher education institution will normally award as a minimum MSc degrees by both taught and research elements.
+• Full membership is open to higher education institutions located in countries that are signatories to the Bologna Process.
+Member institutions will normally award, at a minimum, MSc degrees through both taught programmes and research-based study.

-• Asscoiate membership is open to higher education institutions from countries outside the area covered by the Bologna Process agreement.
-Application for Associate Membership can also be made by educational organisations which relate to ICA’s discipline area but which are not higher educational institutions.
+• Associate membership is open to higher education institutions from countries outside the Bologna Process area.
+Educational organisations related to ICA’s disciplinary fields, but which are not higher education institutions, may also apply for Associate Membership.

-The ICA Full Membership Subscription is based on the number of students in the institution as a whole, or from certain faculties at the Bachelor, Master and Doctorate levels relating to the bioeconomy (agriculture, forestry, blue economy, food value chain and the biobased economy), the sustainable use of natural resources, the protection of the environment and rural development.
+The ICA Full Membership Subscription is based on the number of Bachelor’s, Master’s, and Doctoral students within the institution as a whole, or within relevant faculties, in fields related to the bioeconomy, including agriculture, forestry, the blue economy, the food value chain, and the biobased economy, as well as the sustainable use of natural resources, environmental protection, and rural development.

 Member Institution size (university or faculty) indicated by the number students